jimblandy/context-switch/README.md

-    You might expect this to limit a 32GiB (x86_64) machine to 4096 threads, but the kernel only allocates physical memory to a stack as the thread touches its pages, so the actual initial memory consumption of a thread in user space is actually only around 8kiB.
+    You might expect this to limit a 32GiB (x86_64) machine to 4096 threads, but the kernel only allocates physical memory to a stack as the thread touches its pages, so the initial memory consumption of a thread in user space is actually only around 8kiB.
 At this size, 32GiB could accommodate 4Mi threads.
 Again, this is unlikely to be the limiting factor.

     Although it doesn't matter, `thread-brigade` program in this repository requests a 1MiB stack for each thread, which is plenty for our purposes.